messeeasy/Creative_factory_bit_2022/README.md

 | train.py | Setting of learning parameters |
 <br>

+Each file name, etc., should be modified for clarity.<br>
+The files we created are in the deploy folder. <br>
+_exe.py is the executable file for each method.<br>
+_sample.py is the test file for each function.<br>
+Others are function files.<br>
 The CNN_demo folder is the ipynb file in Audio Classification ANN CNN Keras/References is the demo file.
 <br>